MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

  A pointer to a **RECT** structure that contains the logical coordinates of the rectangle.

  `nType`
  Specifies the type of frame control to draw.
-See the *uType* parameter in [DrawFrameControl](http://msdn.microsoft.com/library/windows/desktop/dd162480) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] for a list of this parameter's possible values.
+See the *uType* parameter in [DrawFrameControl](http://msdn.microsoft.com/library/windows/desktop/dd162480) in the Windows SDK for a list of this parameter's possible values.

  `nState`
  Specifies the initial state of the frame control.
-Can be one or more of the values described for the *uState* parameter in `DrawFrameControl` in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+Can be one or more of the values described for the *uState* parameter in `DrawFrameControl` in the Windows SDK.
 Use the `nState` value **DFCS_ADJUSTRECT** to adjust the bounding rectangle to exclude the surrounding edge of the push button.

 ### Return Value
  Nonzero if successful; otherwise 0.